hydrocoast/visclaw_julia/README.md

 # Ongoing and Future Work
 Plotting with other packages will be available because `Plots` package has some issues on `colorbar`.
-This repo is now developed so that figures can be clear and drawn faster using [GMT.jl](https://github.com/GenericMappingTools/GMT.jl).
+This repo is now being developed so that figures can be clear and drawn faster using [GMT.jl](https://github.com/GenericMappingTools/GMT.jl).

 # License
 BSD 3-Clause